 Use your ATV or UTV to prepare for hunting season

 Food plots have become as much a part of the hunting landscape as the tree stand, it seems.
-The use of ATVs and UTVs in making and maintaining food plots is also a major part of that landscape as they are a natural fit.
-There are quite a few tools available to help you set up the killer food plot of your dreams.
-Here are five that we think you should have for this hunting season.
+The use of ATVs and UTVs in making and maintaining food plots is also a major part of that landscape as they are a natural fit and there are a number of food plot implements to help you on your way.

 Kolpin makes a lot of great products, but its new DirtWorks system is simply awesome.
 It converts the two-inch receiver on your ATV or UTV into a three-point system like on a tractor, complete with an electronic control to raise and lower the implement.
 From there, you can select disc-plows, harrows, chisel plows and more.
 It is a one-stop setup for making an entire food plot.
 Look for more on this system down the road.

 Sometimes you just need something simple, and the Groundhawg is that – a simple disc-plow that connects to your vehicle’s receiver.
 It uses the weight of the machine to push into the ground, so you’ll need ramps to set the depth when you plow.
 We’ve used one of these plows for two years and have been impressed with how well it works.
 You need a machine with a strong two-inch receiver.
 These are also extremely durable, as after two years of use, ours still looks as good as new.

 3. Moultrie ATV Spreader

 After you get your plot tilled up, it’s time to spread the seed.
 This spreader from Moultrie has a hopper than can hold up to 100 pounds of seed, lime or fertilizer.
 It is powered by a 12-volt motor.
 Other features include an easy on/off lid, abrasion-resistant deflection shield, adjustable shut-off gate to regulate the amount of product dispensed, built-in quick release for simple detachment, and a universal mounting bracket that is compatible with most ATVs.